tribayf/App-Icon-Template/README.md

 You may need to edit the path to your Inkscape binary for this to work.

-For OS X you can link the binary to `/usr/local/bin/` using:
+You can link the binary to `/usr/local/bin/` using:

 ```sh
 ln -s /Applications/Inkscape.app/Contents/Resources/bin/inkscape /usr/local/bin/inkscape